Neil Leifer

-Neil Leifer (born December 28, 1942) is an American sports photographer and filmmaker known mainly for his work in the Time Inc. family of magazines.
+Neil Leifer (born December 28, 1942) is an American sports photographer and filmmaker known mainly for his work with Sports Illustrated and Time.
+His photograph of Muhammad Ali standing over Sonny Liston, taken on May 25, 1965, in Lewiston, Maine, "is considered by many to be the greatest sports photo of all time."

 Early life and education

-Neil Leifer grew up on the Lower East Side of Manhattan in New York City.
+Neil Leifer grew up in a Jewish family on the Lower East Side of Manhattan in New York City.
 At the age of thirteen, Leifer was introduced to photography through the Henry Street Settlement House, which offered free classes to the poor children of the neighborhood.
 Leifer began taking sports pictures, since it combined the two things that he liked.
 Along with Leifer, the photography group at the Settlement House produced three other photographers: John Iacono, Manny Millan, and Stanley Kubrick.

-When he wasn't doing photography as a youth, Leifer had odd jobs, such as shining shoes and delivering sandwiches.
+When he was not doing photography in his youth, Leifer had all sorts of odd jobs, such as shining shoes and delivering sandwiches.
 Eventually, he saved enough money to buy his first camera.